tweatherfordk/Linear-Regression-Housing-Model/README.md

 ![alttext](https://i.ibb.co/SxqX2hV/model-final.png)

 ## Conclusion

 (profit conclusion)
-The 98028 zip code in King County had the highest av

-Based on the AirbnbZip code 98028 had the  highest profit by a large margin for Airbnb rentals.
-Smaller houses (between 1000-2000 square feet) yielded the highest profit margin Go with a smaller to mid sized home between $250,000 and $500,000 As home price increased, rental profit decreases
+Smaller houses (between 1000-2000 square feet) yielded the highest profit margin.
+Effectively, as house prices increased, rental profit decreased.
+We recommend choosing a smaller to mid sized home, a little bit outside of Seattle.
+Housing prices are cheaper a little outside of the city, but the location is still easily commutable into downtown.
+Go with a smaller to mid sized home between $250,000 and $500,000, as these proved to be the most profitable.
+We specifically recommended the 98028 zip code, the town of Kenmore Washington, as it had the highest average  Airbnb nightly rates and revenue.

-Recommendations:
-Go with a smaller to mid sized home between $250,000 and $500,000